-Testing machines: a step toward efficiency
+Testing machines: a step towards efficiency

-Increase your efficiency with the innVision Pro!
+Increase your efficiency with the innVision Pro

 Sustainability and simulation machines